projectcaluma/ember-emeis/README.md

       deactivate: (model) => myUser.canChange(model),
       delete: {
         label: "some.translation.key", // you can optionally override the label for the action button with translation key or static string
-        fn: (model) => myUser.canDelete(model), // in case of label overrides, you have to define th function override via the "fn" key
+        func: (model) => myUser.canDelete(model), // in case of label overrides, you have to define th function override via the "func" key
       },
     },
     // show only a subset of the "additional" fields on the user model